ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 + **NOT** is used to negate any condition.
 For example: (!(5<3)) is true but (!(4==2+2)) is false.

-Let’s re-write the above program using logical operators.
+Let's re-write the above program using logical operators.

 ```c
 #include <stdio.h>